The History of Rosy Red

 2023

-Signing up new growers to plant the Rosy Red was a big milestone, bringing the total tree count in the field to more than 20,000 trees.
-On top of that, we successfully harvested the Rosy Red in mid-July.
-Just four years after the original planting of 10 acres in June 2019 and April 2020, the commercial harvest yielded 33 tons of fruit, which was well received in the marketplace.
+Signing up new growers to plant the Rosy Red was a big milestone.
+Six Central Valley growers planted in 2023, bringing the total tree count in the field to more than 20,000 trees.
+On top of that, we test harvested the Rosy Red in mid-July.
+Just four years after the original planting of 10 acres in June 2019 and April 2020, the commercial harvest yielded 33 tons of fruit, which was well received by wholesale brokers.

 2024